How do links pass equity? What are link hints and when does Nofollow hurt?

 You share PageRank but build up the site’s reputation if you:

-• create incredibly useful content for your users (e.g., the rating of free software); When you benefit from external links
+- create incredibly useful content for your users (e.g., the rating of free software);

 It is unthinkable that one site can meet all the needs of the user; he or she will leave anyway but will be grateful to you for farewell recommendations.
 Next time seeing your logo on the SERP, the loyal user will immediately go to the site.